 This is the most important section of your application, so take your time and think about what will make you stand out from the crowd.
 Write about yourself, why you want to study your chosen subject and refer to any relevant experience you have.

 Be enthusiastic and focus on what you’ve learnt from experiences you’ve had, such as work experience or volunteering.
 With teaching or health-related subjects, it’s best to show relevant experiences as this is likely to make your application more successful.

-Tell us about your career ambitions for the future, and how your course will get you to where you want to be.
+Tell us about your career ambitions and how your course will help you achieve your goals.
 If you have interests, such as sports, theatre, travel, music or reading, your personal statement is the perfect place to include them.

 Read our guide to writing personal statements for more helpful tips and advice.

 If you're applying while at school or college, references will not appear on UCAS Apply as your school or college will add this for you.

 If you’re not currently in education, you’ll need to complete your referee’s details.
 You can ask your manager or someone who knows you from a professional setting to provide a reference for you.
 For more information about supplying a reference, visit the UCAS website.